-we are delighted that you will complete your bachelor thesis at the Chair of Sustainable Business!
+we are delighted that you will complete your bachelor thesis at the Chair of Corporate Social Responsibility (CSR)!
 To make matters clearer, this guideline sums up some basic information on the process and regulations for a bachelor thesis at our Chair.

-If any aspects remain unclear or if you would like to discuss further details, feel free to contact Christina Kannegießer (kannegiesser@bwl.uni-mannheim.de) or Svenja Tobies (tobies@bwl.uni-mannheim.de).
+If any aspects remain unclear or if you would like to discuss further details, feel free to contact Inken Blatt (inken.blatt@bwl.uni-mannheim.de), Michael Verbücheln (verbuecheln@bwl.uni-mannheim.de), or Jenni Sipilä (jsipilae@mail.uni-mannheim.de) who will be happy to advise you regarding general matters and to refer you to other Chair members for specific topics or theses.